cyberyimein/kabumemo/README.md

 - Provide backup/restore utilities (CSV/ZIP).
 - Explore packaging into a desktop shortcut or single-file binary.

+## Recent Work — 2025-10-22

+- **Round-trip yield analytics**: Added a dedicated FastAPI route (`POST /api/transactions/round-yield`) and the underlying `compute_round_trip_yield` service to reconcile matching buy/sell transactions, surface gross/net profit, tax impact, and annualized returns.
+Expanded Pydantic schemas and backend tests to cover happy path and validation failures.
+- **Trades tab enhancements**: Introduced “Round Trip Yield” mode with multi-select checkboxes, a live selection summary card, validation messaging, and an analytics modal that highlights all computed metrics.
+The calculate button remains accessible even when selections are invalid, while warnings are routed through the global notification bar.
+- **UX + localization polish**: Refreshed button sizing, color palette, and card layout, localized all new copy in English/Japanese/Chinese, and ensured assistive technologies receive alerts only after an explicit calculation attempt.
+- **Quality gates**: Verified changes with `pytest` on the backend and `npm run build` (includes `vue-tsc`) on the frontend to keep the bundle and analytics pipeline stable.

 ## Recent Work — 2025-10-07

 - **Dual storage rollout**: The repository now mirrors every write to both JSON and a SQLite database, with transactional safeguards in `LocalDataRepository` and helper accessors to query either source.